vanceleon/JS-Algo-Data-Structures/DataStructures/LinkedList/Lecture.md

 - set the head property on the list to be that newly created node
 - increment the length of the list
 - return list

+Get
+- getting a particular node in the list

+PS code
+- Accept an index
+- if the index is less than zero or greater than or equal to the length of the list return null.
+- loop through the list until reach index and return the node at that specific index

+Set
+- change the value of a node based on it's position in the Linked List

+PS code
+- accept value and index
+- use get function to find the specific node
+- if not found return false
+- if found, set the value of that node to be the value passed to the function and return true

+insert
+- function that is inserting into the list

+PS code
+- if the index is less than zero or greater than the length, return false
+- if the index is the same as the length, push a new node to the end of the list
+- if the index is 0, unshift a new node to the start of the list
+- otherwise, using the get method, access the node at the index -1
+- set the next property on that node to be the new node
+- set the next property on the new node to be the previous next
+- increment the length
+- return true